Sentinel Logo

 let (salt, key) = derive_key_from_passphrase("my-secret-passphrase")?;

-// Re-derive with the same salt
+// Re-derive with same salt

 let same_key = derive_key_from_passphrase_with_salt("my-secret-passphrase", &salt)?;